pipelinelabo/datalaiq-wiki/ingesters/integrations.md

 ## CoreDNS

 CoreDNS is a highly configurable and plugin friendly DNS server meant to provide a base platform for DNS services.
 The base functionality of CoreDNS provides a robust and performant DNS server that can act as a relay, proxy, or full blown DNS server.
-CoreDNS is licensed under the Apache-2.0 and is available on [github](https://github.com/coredns/coredns).
 To learn more about CoreDNS visit [https://coredns.io](https://coredns.io).

 ### DatalaiQ CoreDNS Plugin

 A DatalaiQ plugin is available for CoreDNS which directly embeds the ingest framework into CoreDNS.
 Using the plugin, a statically compiled and high performance DNS server can directly transmit DNS audit data to a DatalaiQ instance.
-The plugin is licensed under BSD 2-Clause and available on [github](https://github.com/gravwell/coredns).

 The plugin provides a complete ingest system which supports all the usual features: local caching for high reliability, load balancing, failover, etc...
-Additional information about the DatalaiQ plugin can be found on the CoreDNS [External Plugins](https://coredns.io/explugins/gravwell/) page.
+Additional information about the DatalaiQ plugin can be found on the CoreDNS [External Plugins](https://coredns.io/explugins/) page.

 #### Building CoreDNS with DatalaiQ